-When an Emergency appears imminent but has not yet been declared, members of the Regional Emergency Control Group (RECG) may take necessary action under the Emergency Plan to protect the lives and property of the inhabitants of the Region.
+When an Emergency appears imminent but has not yet been declared, members of the Regional Emergency Control Group (RECG) may take necessary action under the Emergency Plan to protect the lives and property of the inhabitants of York Region.
 When such actions are undertaken, they shall be reported as soon as practicable to the CAO, who shall in turn advise the Head of Council and Members of Regional Council of the actions taken and the circumstances under which they were taken.

-The CAO, Chief of Police, Regional Fire Coordinator, or any other member of the RECG may request that the RECG assemble at the REOC or other specified location, or be placed on Standby Alert.
+The CAO, Chief of Police, Regional Fire Coordinator, or any other member of the RECG may request the Emergency Management Team to assemble the RECG at the REOC or other specified location, or be placed on Standby Alert.